What is the best way to remove rust stains from a bathtub?

 I purchased a product called 'the works' (hard water formula) at Wal-Mart for $2.00.
 It has worked great!
 I had rust stains from my well water and they cleaned right up without wiping.

+Want to know how to remove rust stains from a tub?
 Go to the nearest automotive store and get a bottle of "Naval Jelly."
 It's used to remove rust from metal surfaces but will not hurt porcelain if not left on to long.
 You may have to apply it a few times to dissolve all the rust, but it will surely work.

 Take the Next Step: